Ghost-code-py/Ghost-code-py/README.md

-for all i don't have much to say if you saw this, that profile it is at beginning
+for all i don't have much to say, if you saw this that profile it is at beginning